A Woman and a Snake: Did Lord Voldemort really Know Nothing of Love?

 Bellatrix had been faithful, tried to find Voldemort, and had gone to Azkaban for him.
 Was any of this truly useful?
 No. She was just as responsible for the Ministry fiasco as Malfoy, yet what was her punishment?
 Voldemort did not tolerate failure, and she was the only person he could punish, the rest being in Azkaban, and temporarily out of his reach.
 Under the circumstances, he called her “Bella” TWICE (“No, Bella, he is not lying…” “Be quiet, Bella”, said Voldemort dangerously, “I shall deal with you in a moment” OOP p.
 812), spent crucial seconds saving her, when he could’ve fled and not be seen (“I saw him, Mr Fudge, I swear, it was You-Know-Who, he grabbed a woman and Disapparated!”
 OOP p.
 817), and how exactly did he punish her?
 A private torture session and a falling out? (“He shares everything with me!” said Bellatrix, firing up at once.
 “He calls me his most loyal, his most faithful…” “Does he?” said Snape, his voice delicately inflected to suggest his disbelief.
 “Does he still, after the fiasco at the Ministry?”
 “That was not my fault!”
 Said Bellatrix, flushing.
 “The Dark Lord has, in the past, entrusted me with his most precious…” HBP p.
 29) Hardly adequate punishment, if you ask me.

-Now, let’s see about Bellatrix’ statement that he shared with her the “most precious”… What?
-Admittedly, Voldemort loved his secrecy rather more than the next man, but what secret could he have shared with Bellatrix?
-Everyone knew about the prophecy’s existence, the importance of Harry’s death, the dark magics (even if not Horcruxes specifically) Voldemort used to regenerate, the Priory Incantatem, the search for the Elder Wand, etc. What was the private thing he didn’t share with anyone?
+Now, let’s see about Bellatrix’s statement that he shared with her the “most precious”… What?
+Admittedly, Voldemort loved his secrecy more than the next man, but what secret could he have shared with Bellatrix?
+Everyone knew about the prophecy’s existence, the importance of Harry’s death, and the Dark Magic (even if not Horcruxes specifically) Voldemort uses to regenerate, the Priory Incantatem, the search for the Elder Wand, etc. What was the private thing he didn’t share with anyone?
 The knowledge of Horcruxes, maybe?…

 Was Voldemort really incapable of love?
 Or did this tormented, depraved, unloved, loathed creature try and establish what relationships he could?
 You decide.